 Scan > Configure low CPU priority for scheduled scans

 If real-time protection is turned on, files are scanned before they are accessed and executed.
 The scanning scope includes all files, including files on mounted removable media, such as USB drives.
 If the device performing the scan has real-time protection or on-access protection turned on, the scan also includes network shares.

 For more information on how to use PowerShell with Microsoft Defender Antivirus, see the following articles:

 Email scanning enables scanning of email files used by Outlook and other mail clients during on-demand and scheduled scans.
 Embedded objects within email (such as attachments and archived files) are also scanned.
 The following file format types can be scanned and remediated:

 PST files used by Outlook 2003 or older (where the archive type is set to non-unicode) are also scanned, but Microsoft Defender Antivirus cannot remediate threats that are detected inside PST files.

-If Microsoft Defender Antivirus detects a threat inside an email message, it will show you the following information to assist you in identifying the compromised email, so you can remediate the threat manually:
+If Microsoft Defender Antivirus detects a threat inside an email message, the following information is displayed to assist you in identifying the compromised email so you can remediate the threat manually:

 - Email subject

 Scanning mapped network drives